slipwayhq/slipway_docs/docs/using-with-trmnl/trmnl-quick-start.md

 That is all that is required to connect a TRMNL device to Slipway.
-Next you might want to read through the [Basics section](/docs/category/basics) to understand how to create new Components, Rigs and Playlists.
+Next you might want to read through the [Basics section](/docs/category/basics) to understand how to create new Components, Rigs and Playlists to display useful information on your device.